PetyaKraeva/demo-repo/README.md

-# demo-repositori
+# demo-repository

-This is demo-repository for my QA course.
+This is demo repository for my QA course.